Lanny Poffo, former pro wrestler and WWE legend’s brother, dies

 “With a very, very heavy heart, I’ve been asked to let everyone know about the passing of our friend and colleague Lanny Poffo, The Genius.
 RIP Lanny.”Hacksaw Jim Duggan on Twitter

-Poffo is the real-life brother of Angelo Poffo, who performed as “Macho Man” Randy Savage.
-Angelo Poffo died in May 2011.
+Poffo is the real-life brother of Randall Poffo, who performed as “Macho Man” Randy Savage.
+Randall Poffo died in May 2011.

 Poffo first appeared in WWE in 1985 as “Leaping” Lanny Poffo where he would read poems to the crowd.
 He then became “The Genius,” as he was dressed in a graduation cap and gown and feuded with the likes of Brutus “The Barber” Beefcake and Koko B. Ware.
 He also served as an on-screen manager for “Mr. Perfect” Curt Hennig for a brief period of time.